hzget/rust-apps/threadpool/Readme.md

 3. The `pool` will take an idle thread to run the task.
 Current underlying implementation:
-This `execute()` method just sends the task to a FIFO queue, any idle thread will pick up a task from queue and run it.
+This `execute()` method just sends the task to a FIFO queue, and any idle thread will pick up a task from queue and run it.
 When the task is finished, the thread will return to the queue and begin a new cycle.